 Let’s assume that your calorie intake isn’t 500-1000 calories above maintenance levels on a daily basis.
 This is a safe assumption to make, as most weight losers don’t come anywhere close to eating maintenance calories.
-In fact, they tend to under eat (Find out if you’re not eating enough calories to lose weight).
+In fact, they tend to under eat.
 So then, if your calories are below maintenance levels, how could you possibly be gaining weight – especially if you’ve been exercising too?

 Your body stores energy in two main ways – fat and glycogen.
 Fat storage is fairly linear – meaning it fluctuates slowly based on your current lifestyle.
 However, glycogen storage can swing wildly on a day to day basis depending on the type of exercise you do, the amount you do, and how long it’s been since you’ve done any exercise.

 Your body mostly stores glycogen in the muscles, but it also stores it in the liver.
 Glycogen comes from glucose, which comes from eating carbohydrates (or protein via gluconeogenesis).
 When we eat carbs our body breaks them down into glucose.
 That glucose enters the bloodstream, and any extra is taken up by insulin and stored as glycogen in the muscles and liver.

 Here’s the thing though, that glucose is combined with water to form glycogen.
 In fact, every gram of glucose is stored with about 3 grams of water .
 Taking that one step further, the average person can store about 15 g/kg of body weight of glycogen .
 So, let’s do a little math:

 - A 200 pound person weighs about 90kg

 - At 15 g/kg, that person carries 1350 grams of glycogen (15 * 90 = 1350)

 - 1350 grams equals 3 pounds (1350 / 453 grams in a pound = 3 pounds)